Tesla software recall may head off fight with US regulators

 Messages were left early Tuesday seeking comment from Tesla.

 Tesla did a software update in late September that was intended to improve detection of emergency vehicle lights in low-light conditions.
-The agency says Tesla is aware that federal law requires automakers to do a recall if they find out that vehicles have safety defects.
+The safety agency says Tesla is aware that federal law requires automakers to do a recall if they find out that vehicles have safety defects.

 Tesla says that Autopilot and “Full Self-Driving” are driver-assistance systems and cannot drive themselves, despite their names.
 The automaker says drivers have to be ready to intervene at any time.